ekurtovic4/handwritten-text-recognition/README.md

 ## Introduction & Project Overview

 ## Workflow & Pipeline Structure
+**1. Dataset preprocessing**
+- The initial dataset consists of 156 different texts, each with an image of the full handwritten text (scanned at 300 DPI) and an XML file containing word labels (in **PascalVOC** format).
+- Labels and images of individual words and lines of text are extracted, resulting in three datasets (_labels_w_, _labels_l_, and _labels_l_m_).
+All images are in JPG format, and all labels are stored in TXT files.
+- The data is split into training (70%), validation (20%), and test (10%) partitions.
+- **HDF5** files are then created from these datasets, following the previous partitioning.

 ## Sample Data & Formats
-Three individual datasets were used, containing images and labels of:
+Three individual datasets are used, containing images and labels of:
 - **words** (_labels_w_)

 ![EM_mix_002_2](https://github.com/user-attachments/assets/dcbf3189-e4e9-496b-9a72-a215f94f5a6d)